-The initial round-robin comparison of atmospheric correction algorithms for MERIS showed that POLYMER (v3.5) yielded the statistically most robust retrieval of R_w particularly with respect to linearity and relative errors.
-However, a systematic negative bias was observed in the matchup validation (Figure 13: POLYMER v3.5 matchups with in situ reflectance data in LIMNADES, using a ± 7 day matchup window and 3x3 pixel extraction window (source: GloboLakes).).
+The initial round-robin comparison of atmospheric correction algorithms for MERIS showed that POLYMER (v3.5) yielded the statistically most robust retrieval of $R{\rm w}$ particularly with respect to linearity and relative errors.
+However, a systematic negative bias was observed in the matchup validation (Figure 13).
 Given the low number of matchups in the analysis, an expanded round-robin comparison of algorithms for MERIS and other sensors is foreseen in the lakes_CCI.